Format + Ideas

 What’s important to consider is your listener and their experience when listening to your podcast.
 Is it easy to follow?
 Is the content engaging and accurate?
 Are your episodes fun to listen to?
-Are there musical segues to break up long periods of talking?
+Can you use musical transitions or jingles to break up long periods of talking?

 Then, pick a structure that you like and importantly, a structure that means you’ll be able to keep producing even when you’re busy and start with that.

 3. Pick Your Podcast Cover Art and Music